×

 If you are thinking about moving to Prague, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

-"We pay the same here as we did for a house close to the beach and forest in a nice area of Denmark," explained one expat living in Prague, Czech Rep.
+"We pay the same here as we did for a house close to the beach and forest in a nice area of Denmark," remarked one expat living in Prague, Czech Rep.

 "The average cost of housing in Prague is relatively high compared to other cities in the country.
 Renting an apartment in the city center can cost anywhere from $800 to $1,500 per month, while renting a house in the suburbs can cost around $500 to $1,000 per month.
-Prices vary depending on the size and location of the property," said one expat in Prague.
+Prices vary depending on the size and location of the property," wrote one member in Prague.

 How do I meet people in Prague?